Saeid86Jamali/A-Comparative-Analysis-of-Clustering-Algorithms-on-Breast-Cancer-Diagnosis/README.md

-# A Comparative Analysis of Clustering Algorithms on Breast Cancer Diagnosis
+## A Comparative Analysis of Clustering Algorithms on Breast Cancer Diagnosis
-This repository contains a Jupyter notebook that demonstrates the application of three clustering algorithms: K-means, Hierarchical Clustering, and DBSCAN.
-The code loads the Breast Cancer Wisconsin (Diagnostic) dataset, preprocesses the data and then applies the three clustering algorithms to the data.
-The performance of each algorithm is evaluated using the confusion matrix.
+#This code compares the performance of three clustering algorithms - K-means, Hierarchical Clustering, and DBSCAN - on the Breast Cancer Wisconsin (Diagnostic) dataset.
+The code first loads the dataset and splits it into training and testing sets.
+Then, each clustering algorithm is applied to the training data, and its performance is evaluated on the testing data using the confusion matrix.
+The results show that all three algorithms can effectively classify the data, with K-means clustering achieving the highest accuracy of 96.42%.
+Initialization:
+The first part of the code imports the necessary libraries and load the data from the Breast Cancer Wisconsin (Diagnostic) dataset.
+The data is then split into training and testing sets to evaluate the performance of the clustering algorithms.

+Modeling - Kmeans clustering:
-K-means clustering is a non-hierarchical clustering algorithm that partitions the data into a predefined number of clusters.
-The algorithm iteratively assigns data points to the cluster with the closest mean, and updates the cluster means.
+The Kmeans clustering algorithm is applied to the training data.
+The algorithm is configured to create 2 clusters, which is the number of classes in the data (benign and malignant).
+The centroids of the clusters are calculated, and the data points are assigned to the cluster with the closest centroid.
+The performance of the model is evaluated using the confusion matrix.

+Modeling - Hierarchical Clustering:
-Hierarchical clustering is a hierarchical clustering algorithm that builds a tree-structured representation of the data.
-The algorithm starts by assigning each data point to its cluster and then repeatedly merges or splits clusters until the desired number of clusters is reached.
+The Hierarchical Clustering algorithm is applied to the training data.
+The algorithm is configured to use the agglomerative method, which starts by assigning each data point to its own cluster.
+The clusters are then merged until the desired number of clusters is reached.
+The performance of the model is evaluated using the confusion matrix.

+Modeling - DBSCAN:
-DBSCAN is a density-based clustering algorithm that groups data points that are closely spaced in a high-dimensional space.
-The algorithm defines a minimum number of nearest neighbors (min_samples) and a maximum distance (eps) between data points.
+The DBSCAN algorithm is applied to the training data.
+The algorithm is configured to use a minimum number of nearest neighbors (min_samples=5) and a maximum distance (eps=2) between data points.
 Points that are not within the epsilon distance of at least min_samples other points are labeled as noise.
+The performance of the model is evaluated using the confusion matrix.

+Evaluation:
+The performance of the three clustering algorithms is compared using the confusion matrix.
+The confusion matrix shows the number of true positives, false positives, true negatives, and false negatives for each algorithm.
+The accuracy of each algorithm is calculated by averaging the proportion of correctly classified data points.

-The code in this repository demonstrates the application of these three clustering algorithms to a real-world dataset and provides a comparison of their performance.
+The code provides a comprehensive demonstration of the application of three clustering algorithms to the Breast Cancer Wisconsin (Diagnostic) dataset.
+The results show that all three algorithms can effectively classify the data, with K-means clustering achieving the highest accuracy of 96.42%.